AMDmi3/opening_hours.js/README.md

 ### Holidays ###

 Holidays can be added to the file [opening_hours.js][ohlib.opening_hours.js] as JavaScript Object notation.
-Have a look at the current definitions for other [Holidays][ohlib.holidays] .
+Have a look at the current definitions for [other holidays][ohlib.holidays] .
 Please add the source for this information (in form of an URL) as comment.

 ### Core code ###